-Thanks to the Law Offices of Frank Penney I was able to pay off all medical expenses and still had a little to spare.” -Andrea G., Lincoln, Ca.
+Thanks to Frank Penney Injury Lawyers I was able to pay off all medical expenses and still had a little to spare.” -Andrea G., Lincoln, Ca.

 In a personal injury lawsuit, some form of negligence must be proven — but if you do have a legitimate case, you may be able to collect higher compensation.
 You may have a case if your injury was caused by: